Falke (spacecraft): Flight model characteristics

-The shape of Falke was the one of the Space Shuttle orbiter with a 1/5 scale factor.
+The shape of Falke was that of the Space Shuttle orbiter with a 1/5 scale factor.
 Falke had its own power, an autopilot and a computer to control the hydraulically actuated flight control surfaces of the spaceplane.

 The sensor suite of Falke was measuring attitude, temperature, flux, pressure and acceleration.

 CNES was tracking Falke by radar and telemetry.

 Flight history

 The only flight of Falke took place on September 6, 1990.
 French space agency CNES launched a stratospheric balloon from its Aire-sur-l'Adour center carrying Falke.
 After a 2 h 43 m ascent, Falke was released at an altitude of 38.8 km.

 At the end of the flight, a parachute was deployed at an altitude of 6 km and Falke landed in horizontal position on airbags.

 Outcome

-Three further flights were foreseen, but they were cancelled when the European Space Agency cancelled Hermes.
+Three further flights were planned, but they were cancelled when the European Space Agency cancelled Hermes.